 MCAST course are free for Maltese and EU candidates.
 International candidates coming from outside the EU need to pay fees for the respective course.
 Course fees are set on a per-level and course duration basis.
-For access to course fee structure and payment methods please visit https://www.mcast.edu.mt/fee-payments-for-non-eucandidates/.
+For access to course fee structure and payment create an account as the identity is verified electronically via these secure services.